Why hajj is important in Islam

 READ ALSO: Impact on travel industry 2020

-Is it important that you should attend Hajj Pilgrimage even if you are poor?
+Is it important that you attend the Hajj pilgrimage even if you are poor?

-Hajj Pilgrimage being one of the pillars is one of the most important rituals in the life of a Muslim.
-However, this includes traveling to a foreign land to attend the Hajj.
-While it is important, it can only be afforded by those who are financially stable and hence it becomes hard for those who are poor.
-But this does not affect the life and virtues of the Muslims.
-Because it is eventually Allah who has provided health and wealth and he will make sure to not hold it against you during the judgement day.
+The Hajj Pilgrimage, being one of the pillars, is one of the most important rituals in the life of a Muslim.
+However, this includes travelling to a foreign land to attend the Hajj.
+While it is important, it can only be afforded by those who are financially stable, and hence it becomes hard for those who are poor.
+But this does not affect the lives and virtues of Muslims.
+Because it is eventually Allah who has provided health and wealth, and he will make sure to not hold it against you during the judgement day.

 Conclusion:

-Hajj hence is an important ritual and is one of the most attended rituals around the world.
+Hajj, hence, is an important ritual and one of the most attended rituals around the world.
 All the above points indicate why it is important for a person to attend the same and how it can affect a Muslim’s life.